-The Infinix X1 vs X3 Smart TV comparison: The X1 series was Infinix’s first attempt at making Smart TVs last year, it comprises three variants, a 32-inch model, 43-inch, and a 55-inch model.
+The Infinix X1 vs X3 Smart TV comparison: The X1 series was Infinix’s first attempt at making Smart TVs in 2021, it comprises three variants, a 32-inch model, a 43-inch, and a 55-inch model.
 Now, fast-forward to this year, they’ve already unveiled the upgraded versions of these TVs, the Infinix X3 series, and again like before, it comes in three models, 32 inches, 43, and 55 inches.

 So, today, we’ll be comparing these two TV series to see what new specs and features the new models bring over from the old ones and if they’re worth buying in 2022 instead of the old ones.